arraypress/mapsco-geocoding/README.md

-# Geocoding Library for WordPress
+# Maps.co API Geocoding Library for WordPress

 A WordPress library for Maps.co Geocoding API integration with smart caching and comprehensive location data handling.